 As we help to build life-long relationships between adopters and the animals in our care, we also hope to build a life-long relationship between adopters and the MSPCA.
 We consider our adopters to be a part of the MSPCA Family; our staff is available to offer guidance and suggestions during the pet’s transition to his or her new home and throughout the pet’s lifetime.

 Adopting an animal to a responsible and compassionate home is what we strive for each day at the Equine and Farm Animal Center.
 Our adoption procedures are designed to ensure that the animals in our care go to homes where they will receive appropriate, loving care.

 Please note that any animal adopted from the MSPCA at Nevins Farm cannot be sold or the ownership transferred without first contacting us.
-If for some reason the adoption does not work out, we will help you find an alternative home or, if necessary, bring the animal back to our farm.
+If for some reason the adoption does not work out, we will help you find an alternative home.

 View Our Adoptable Animals